atlaie/thoughtful-faces/README.md

-Here’s an updated version of your README with a more logical flow of operations and improved clarity:

----

 # Thoughtful Faces: The Repository

 This repository contains the data preprocessing, computation, and plotting scripts used in the research paper: **"Thoughtful Faces: Inferring Internal States Across Species Using Facial Features"**.
 These scripts aim to provide a transparent and reproducible framework for our data analysis process, enabling peers to review, replicate, and build upon our work.